Real structures and the $\mathrm{Pin}^-(2)$-monopole equations: structures induced from the real structure

-It is well-known that there is a symmetry of complex conjugation in the Seiberg-Witten theory \cite[\S6.8]{Morgan}.
-This subsection explains a similar symmetry in the $\Pin^-(2)$-monopole theory.
-The conjugation of a quarternion $z\in\HH$ is given by
+It is well-known that there is a symmetry of complex conjugation in the Seiberg--Witten theory \cite[\S6.8]{Morgan}.
+We explain a similar symmetry in the $\Pin^-(2)$-monopole theory.
+The conjugation of a quaternion $z\in\HH$ is given by

 Define the conjugation $\alpha\colon\Spincm(4)\to\Spincm(4)$ by

 For a $\Spincm(4)$-bundle $P$, let $P^c$ be the $\Spincm(4)$-bundle such that the total space is same with $P$, but the action of $\Spincm(4)$ is given by $p\cdot \alpha(q)$ for $p\in P=P^c$ and $q\in \Spincm(4)$.